Staff

 President

-Prior to Write Label, Gideon spent more than a decade founding and running both for-profit as well as non-profit organizations in the education space.
+Gideon has served as the President of The Moriah Fund since 2019.
+Prior to taking the helm at Moriah, Gideon spent more than a decade founding and running both for-profit as well as non-profit organizations in the education space.
 In particular, Gideon was the Founder and CEO of LightSail Education, the adaptive reading platform that helps students, classrooms, and school districts significantly exceed their literacy goals.
 Prior to LightSail, Gideon co-founded and served as President of Future Is Now Schools, an organization focused on school turnarounds and union reform work.
-A leader in the national education landscape, Gideon serves on the board of Narrative 4 and is the Chairman of Civic News Company.
+A leader in the national education landscape, Gideon serves on the board of Strategic Victory Fund and is the Chairman of Civic News Company.

 Dorothy Stein